felifri/faidi_anon/README.md

 # Fair-Diffusion

-Repository to the [Paper](https://arxiv.org/abs/2302.10893) **Fair Diffusion: Instructing Text-to-Image Generation Models on Fairness**
+Repository to **Fair Diffusion: Instructing Text-to-Image Generation Models on Fairness**

 ![Teaser](firefighter_example.png)

-## News
-A demo is available at [Huggingface](https://huggingface.co/spaces/AIML-TUDA/FairDiffusionExplorer) and you can find a recent article about our work at [MIT Technology Review](https://www.technologyreview.com/2023/03/28/1070390/what-if-we-could-just-ask-ai-to-be-less-biased/)

 ## Requirements
 A model editing technique has to be installed first.
 This repositories builds on Sega, but can be adjusted to other methods, too.
 Further information about [Sega](https://github.com/ml-research/semantic-image-editing).